kantale/OpenBio.eu/Documentation/README.md

 2. **OpenBio.eu's language for object installation/download/execution description is Bash.**
 Since you need to provide explicit instructions of how to install a tool, download data or execute a workflow, we need a computer language to do so.
 We chose [Bash](https://www.gnu.org/software/bash/).
 Some people will find Bash, difficult or outdated.
 Nevertheless Bash is the defacto glue language of the [\*nix universe](https://en.wikipedia.org/wiki/Unix-like).
 Bash is present by default in OSx and even [Windows 10 supports it natively](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 By hosting our code in Bash we make sure that it is directly executable in as many as possible environments.

-   2.1 **Hosting code in Bash does not mean that other languages are excluded**.
+   Also: **Hosting code in Bash does not mean that other languages are excluded**.
    On the contrary, Bash was chosen because it is easy to link together different languages, programs, other scripts and logic in a common script.

 3. **In OpenBio.eu Tools and Data are the same type of objects.**